BenoitMorel/ParGenes/README.md

 * check pointing: ParGenes can be restarted without effort after an interruption
 * error reporting for the MSAs that fail to be treated
 * options to customize the tree inference parameters
-* optional call to [ASTRAL](https://github.com/smirarab/ASTRAL)/[ASTER](https://github.com/chaoszhang/ASTER) to infer a species tree from the inferred phylogenetic trees
+* optional call to [ASTRAL](https://github.com/smirarab/ASTRAL) or [ASTER](https://github.com/chaoszhang/ASTER) to infer a species tree from the inferred phylogenetic trees

 ## Requirements